Last updated on May 17, 2023 by Wandering our World

 The traditional food of Cyprus and Malta is a Mediterranean cocktail of the various civilizations that have inhabited the islands.

-Indulge in some meze dining.
+Indulge in some meze dining when visiting Cyprus.
 From kebabs to hummus, you’ll find all kinds of tantalizing delights that are a mix of Turkish, Greek, and Middle Eastern food cultures.

 Cyprus is also home to the sweet treat Loukoumi, and prominent flavors include rose water, pistachio, and almonds.